SuperOfficeDocs/data-access/docs/netserver/entities/index.md

 }
 ```

 Notice how easy it is to access all of the appointments and appointment information belonging to a person.
-There is no need to write complex SQL queries that join multiple other tables and establishing criteria, to gain access all of the details pertaining to the appointment.
+There is no need to write complex SQL queries that join multiple other tables and establish criteria, to gain access to all of the details about the appointment.
 All complex properties of the appointment are easily accessible.

 > [!NOTE]
-> The value of many entity properties are retrieved from the database when the property is accessed, not when the object itself is initialized.
+> The value of many entity properties is retrieved from the database when the property is accessed, not when the object itself is initialized.
 This is sometimes referred to as lazy fetching.

-The following code demonstrates how to leverage an entities inner index class to fetch the business object - in this case a Contact.
+The following code demonstrates how to leverage an entity's inner index class to fetch the business object - in this case, a Contact.

 ```csharp
 Contact contact = new Contact.IdxContactId(7);